numaproj/numaflow/docs/builtin-functions/README.md

 **Cat**

-A `cat` builtin UDF does nothing but return the same messages it receives.
+A `cat` builtin UDF does nothing but return the same messages it receives, it is very useful for debugging and testing.

 ```yaml
 spec: